Welcome to grosbeakRC. I created this site for two reasons:

 About the hobby

 RC flight welcomes you.
-This hobby is wide open and filled with friendly folks are who are willing get you started and help you along the way.
-It's a chance to build new and exciting skills and to immerse yourself in aviation from a unique perspective.
-It's an activity with a social component... people you meet will become your friends, and sharing a common interest will give you plenty to talk about.
-When you go to the field to fly, you'll be there with people who are open and willing to help.
+The hobby is filled with friendly folks are who are willing to help you get started, and to help along the way.
+It's a chance to build new skills and to immerse yourself in aviation from a unique perspective.
 And once you get some experience you can give back to the hobby, which is very rewarding in itself.

 Beginnings in RC flight